aisingapore/PeekingDuck/docs/source/tutorials/02_duck_confit.rst

 This section will demonstrate how to change the settings of PeekingDuck's nodes to vary their functionalities.

+If you had completed the earlier :ref:`object detection tutorial<tutorial_object_detection>`, you will have the necessary folder and can skip to the next step.
-First, create a PeekingDuck project as shown below:
+Otherwise, create a new PeekingDuck project as shown below:

 .. admonition:: Terminal Session